NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsE.clean.rst

-This function calculates the date of Easter Sunday for any given year after 1583 (when the Gregorian calender was introduced by Pope Gregory XIII to replace the Julian calender of Julius Caeser which had been in use since 46 BC).
+This function calculates the date of Easter Sunday for any given year after 1583 (when the Gregorian calender was introduced by Pope Gregory XIII to replace the Julian calender of Julius Ceasar which had been in use since 46 BC).
 EASTER returns the date as a floating point number, where the day is the integer part of the number and the month is given by the digits following the floating point, eg. PRINT EASTER(1993)  shows 11.4 (April, 11th)